-A rumor started circulating over the weekend that The Rolling Stones will co-headline the Coachella Music Festival in 2013 after a fan saw a Coachella date on the band's official app.
+Will The Rolling Stones Play Coachella?A rumor started circulating over the weekend that The Rolling Stones will co-headline the Coachella Music Festival in 2013 after a fan saw a Coachella date on the band's official app.
 Though the fan tweeted a screengrab, the date was quickly taken down from the app.

 Springsteen, Lady Gaga, Mick Taylor, Black Keys Collabs Highlight Rolling Stones' Pay-Per-ViewThe Rolling Stones lined up a bunch of big-name guests for their "One More Shot" pay-per-view concert on Saturday night, ranging from twenty-something superstar Lady Gaga to sixty-something legend Bruce Springsteen.
 But the biggest reaction from the crowd went to the guest with the least celebrity power: the band's former guitar player Mick Taylor.